vivektewary/vivektewary.github.io/_authors/vivek.md

 ___

-Vivek has recently completed his mathematics and hopes to become a working mathematician one day.
+Vivek has recently completed his Mathematics PhD and hopes to become a working mathematician one day.
 He also likes to read and tinker with his computer.